How ‘Gorilla Glue Girl’ Tessica Brown’s life has changed 1 year after viral video - NewsBreak

 “I didn’t think for one second it was going to go the way it did.”

 Brown had to fly to Los Angeles to have her hair and scalp fixed by a plastic surgeon.
-She wants people to know her identity goes beyond one viral video.Louisiana woman who sprayed Gorilla Glue on her hair talks about the ordeal
+She wants people to know her identity goes beyond one viral video.WPD uses TikTok to reduce drug dealing

 Internet fame for Brown came with pros and cons.
 She’s been interviewed by the likes of Wendy Williams, and both Porsha Williams and The View sent her wigs.
 Some of those experiences were great, but she said she’s also received a lot of hate and some threats.
 One person sent her a letter with a picture of a severed head.

 Through everything, the mishap did also bring positivity and inspired career moves for Brown.
-She launched a hair care line , has been recognized on the street, and even released a song .‘Gorilla Glue Girl’: Tessica Brown launching hair care line months after infamous incident
+She launched a haircare line , has been recognized on the street, and even released a song .Teen TikTok star’s father gunned down stalker at Florida home

 As for any lessons learned over the last year, Brown said, “All I can say is, don’t use Gorilla Glue on your hair.”